 Yes, it's nearly a 20-mile drive from WeHo.
 But we can tell you that Adagio is one of the best Italian eateries we've ever been to in the L.A. area.
 Not only is the friendly host's welcome warm and gracious, but everything from the light homemade pasta to breaded chicken and osso bucco makes the 30-minute drive home a breeze.

 The oldest and only lesbian-owned bar in LA County, the Oxwood Inn is a delightful dive and makes no bones about it.
 Every Friday night is lesbian night, and the cover is a mere $3.
 The history behind the Oxwood Inn is long cherished—the original owner, Betty "Tuck" Sutherland, is still celebrated here to this day.
 You'll find nothing like the Inn in WeHo, LA or the Valley.
 Here the vibe is true family, and everyone knows everyone’s name, whether you're a lesbian or just another supportive gal out for a beer.

 C Frenz Bar

-It's the kind of bar we come to love in the Valley—economical drinks, eye candy and all-gay-all-the-time fabulousness.
+This is the kind of bar we've come to love in the Valley—economical drinks, eye candy and all-gay-all-the-time fabulousness.
 This bar-meets-nightclub is never at a loss for ways to entertain—karaoke, trash bingo, drag shows, barbecues on Sundays, dancers on Fridays and a DJ every weekend.
 Offering pool and darts, as well as a mixed-gay crowd, C Frenz Bar isn't WeHo in any sense of the word; it's Valley-inclusive and nonpretentious fun that we love trekking over the hill for.

 Flappers Comedy Club